e271828e/Flight.jl/prototypes/kernel/README.md

 its error-throwing fallback, and the bidirectional conformance check.
 One stand-in enters the table: device staging without handles.

+**Increment 11 — the log.** Publication moves to its §11.2 cadence — every
+boundary, `t*` boundaries included, each snapshot released before integration resumes — and the log dissolves into it: a vector of retained snapshot references, the same objects with zero extra copies, behind the `log`/`log_every`/`log_max` keywords with progressive re-decimation — the stride doubling at each fill, one release per retained append, compaction once per generation — and the two endpoints held unconditionally outside the bound, the terminal one standing in as the latest published boundary while §12.4's run end is absent.
+The keywords are view policies, never trajectory-determining, and increment 9's publication stand-in retires.

     julia --project=. test/runtests.jl

 ## What is real here